Getting started with Claude Code and CircleCI

 Create your CircleCI API token

-First, we need an API token so Claude Code can authenticate with CircleCI:
+First, you need an API token so Claude Code can authenticate with CircleCI:

 - Log into CircleCI

-- Click your avatar in the bottom-left corner
+- Click your avatar in the top-right corner

 - Go to User Settings